-ON THIS PAGE: You will find information about the number of people who are diagnosed with a lung NET each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with a neuroendocrine tumor (NET) of the lung each year.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with a tumor are the same.
 Use the menu to see other pages.

-As explained in the Introduction, NETs more commonly develop in the GI tract than in the lungs.
-About 20% of all NETs develop in the lungs.
-Overall, the number of people diagnosed with a NET has been increasing by around 5% per year.
-This increase is thought to be mostly related to improvements in the way NETs are diagnosed, including better imaging tests and endoscopy, and increased awareness of these tumors.
+As explained in the Introduction, NETs more commonly develop in the gastrointestinal (GI) tract than in the lungs.
+About 20% to 30% of all neuroendocrine cancers develop in the lungs.
+Lung NETs are often diagnosed at a slightly younger age compared to other lung cancer types.
+Overall, the number of people diagnosed with a NET has been increasing for years, and the reason for this is unknown.
+This increase is thought to be related to improvements in the way NETs are diagnosed, including better imaging tests and endoscopy, and increased awareness of these tumors.

-When a lung NET is only in the area where it began, called localized or early stage, the 5-year survival rate is 97%.
-The 5-year survival rate if the tumor has spread to nearby areas, called regional, is 87%.
-When the disease has spread to other parts of the body, called distant or stage IV, the 5-year survival rate is 57%.
+When a lung NET is only in the area where it began, called localized or early stage, the 5-year relative survival rate is 98%.
+The 5-year relative survival rate if the tumor has spread to nearby areas, called regional, is 86%.
+When the disease has spread to other parts of the body, called distant or stage IV, the 5-year relative survival rate is 55%.

-Also, experts measure the survival statistics every 5 years.
-So, the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+Experts measure relative survival rate statistics for a lung NET every 5 years.
+This means the estimate may not reflect the results of advancements in how a lung NET is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society and the Neuroendocrine Tumor Research Foundation (February 2019).
+Statistics adapted from the American Cancer Society website.
+Additional resources are:

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by a lung NET.
+It offers a drawing of the main body parts often affected by a lung NET.
 Use the menu to choose a different section to read in this guide.